HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-Taking a look at the number of style rules in a page showed an increase across all percentiles, the lower percentiles showing more rules for mobile, the higher percentiles more for desktop.
+Taking a look at the number of style rules in a page showed an increase across all percentiles; the lower percentiles showing more rules for mobile, the higher percentiles more for desktop.
 These increases are substantial.
 Desktop rules for the 50th percentile increased by 130 rules, and the 90th percentile by 202.

 {{ figure_markup(
     image="rules-per-stylesheet.png",